hvenables/CV/README.md

 Motivated and ambitious junior developer with a strong desire to learn.

-After working in digital marketing and getting my first taste of computer programming i was hooked.
+I worked in digital marketing it was their that i got my first taste of programming and i was hooked.
 I gave up my job to join makers academy in september 2015 to learn the skills required to make a great developer.
 I am now looking to start a career in a company that will help me to continue my learning while contributing to cutting-edge, live production projects.

 ###Skills

 ####Fast Learner
 At Makers Academy the ability to be a quick learn is almost a prerequisite of the course as things move so quickly.

-This ability to learn fast helped me during my final project where we chose to build a phone app using the ionic framework (which allows you to deploy to both android and iOS).
-In just under two weeks we had learnt the framework and also attached it to a firebase database which allows three way data binding to build a working phone app.
-Alarming is a communal alarm clock allowing for you to set up events, invite friends and set alarms on their phones from yours to make sure they dont miss it.
-It also integrated google maps api for directions.
+This ability to learn fast helped me during my final project where we chose to build a phone app using the ionic framework, despite having no previous experience with ionic.

 ####Problem Solving
 At AML i worked on large campaigns that went out in several countries in several languages and the management of the production of these projects fell to me.